Geothermal energy from abandoned coal mines

 One quarter of residential properties in the UK sit on the coalfields.

-When underground mines are abandoned, the pumps that kept them dry are often switched off and the mines fill with water.
-This water is heated by geological processes, and the temperature remains stable year-round.
+When underground mines are abandoned, the pumps that kept them dry are switched off the mines often fill with water.
+This water is heated by the geothermal gradient and the temperature remains stable year-round, making it suitable for supporting mine water heat networks.

-The abandoned coal mines in the UK present an enormous opportunity to the UK as a source of geothermal energy.
+Abandoned coal mines that contain mine water, present an enormous opportunity to Great Britain as a source of low carbon, secure heat.

 It could also provide a significant low carbon contribution to Britain’s future renewable energy needs.
 Many local authorities have already declared a ‘climate emergency’, with pledges to become carbon neutral in the coming years.